 From about April 11 – 19, 2019, the blog underwent a transition from the Movable Type platform to the WordPress platform.
-Legacy Movable Type entries have a somewhat different format than new WordPress entries.
+Legacy Movable Type entries, and especially entries during and shortly after the transition, have a somewhat different format than subsequent WordPress entries.
 I only know how to fix this on a one-by-one basis, and I do not have time to do that, so the inconsistency will persist.

-There will be short-term costs for me in learning the WordPress platform, but I think blog readers will see more benefits than costs–in particular, the new version will be more secure and more mobile-friendly.
+There were short-term costs for me in learning the WordPress platform, but I think blog readers have seen more benefits than costs–in particular, the new version is more secure and more mobile-friendly.

 My content and development “staff” on the blog consists of me.
 But for accomplishing the transition I am grateful to the good people at LivingDot Technical Support including Gabe, Rachel, Kenny, Leo, and Samuel.
 Aaron Brown has long been great at reading the blog every day, and letting me know about errors as soon as he sees them.
 (His reward for doing this is that we send his family a Christmas card once a year.)